Abstract: A description of several different methods of treating heroin addiction.

 Psychosocial treatments are effective parts of a total treatment plan of patients with opiate disorders.
 Cognitive behavioral therapy, behavioral therapy, psychodynamic therapy, group therapy and family therapy can be effective with heroin dependence.
 The choice for a certain treatment should be made after it is obvious what the patient wants, what problems should be solved, whether there are any other psychological problems and what have been the results of earlier treatments.

 A patient with mild or moderate withdrawal symptoms can sometimes deal with these problems at home.
 The treatment of a heroin withdrawal syndrome is usually focused on relief of the critical symptoms and the motivation to take part in a long-term treatment of heroin addiction.
-Methadone or LAAM can be prescribed temporarily and also Clonidine can be used to suppress the withdrawal symptoms.
+Methadone can be prescribed temporarily and also Clonidine can be used to suppress the withdrawal symptoms.
 The use of other narcotics can interfere with or complicate the attempt to kick the habit.

 The success of the treatment depends on various things: